GREEN BAY — There’s one impossible-to-miss attribute that rookies Kevin King and Josh Jones share: They do not lack for confidence.

 “It’s satisfying to know that your preparation paid off, but this is a long season,” Jones explained after registering a team-high 12 tackles, two sacks and three total tackles for loss.
 “This is just one game.
 I expect to continue to do that throughout this season.”

 Asked how he reacted when the coaches told him that he’d be matching up with Green, King said his response was two words: “Thank you.”

 King, the first of two second-round picks (No. 33) out of Washington, earned his first NFL start with how he played last week at Atlanta, when he got the call after third-year cornerbacks Damarious Randall and Quinten Rollins struggled.
-With veteran Davon House (quadriceps) not playing Sunday, defensive coordinator Dom Capers gave King the task of covering Green, the six-time Pro Bowler.
+With veteran Davon House (quadriceps) not playing Sunday, defensive coordinator Dom Capers gave King the task of covering the six-time Pro Bowler Green.

-Green did catch 10 passes for 111 yards and a touchdown — a 10-yarder that came against zone coverage, not against King — but his longest reception went for 20 yards and he didn’t deliver any of the momentum-shifting, game-breaking plays the Packers’ secondary frequently allows against top-flight receivers.
-King would appear to have played well enough to merit staying in the starting lineup for Thursday night’s game against the Chicago Bears — and beyond.
+Although Green did catch 10 passes for 111 yards and a touchdown — a 10-yarder that came against zone coverage, not against King — his longest reception went for 20 yards and he didn’t deliver any of the momentum-shifting, game-breaking plays that the Packers’ secondary frequently allows against top-flight receivers.
+He surely played well enough to merit staying in the starting lineup for Thursday night’s game against the Chicago Bears – and beyond.